Mefiso/zork/README.md

 The damage computation was modified to use the new stats.
 Also, WEAPON item_type was divided into melee wepaon and distance weapon.
 Then, the attack damage is the sum of wepaon/min-max damage roll plus strength if melee weapon or plus dexterity if distance weapon.
+Finally, the received damage is reduced by the protection roll + half dexterity stat of the Creature receiving damage.

 The NPC behaviour when attacked is: 33% attacks, 66% casts a known spell if enough mana.

+### Introduction and epilogue
+A storyline is introduced when the game is started and some Items are marked as objective.
+When the player has all the objectives the game takes him to the final scene/battle.

+### Lock and hidden
+Now some Items can be locked also, like Exits.
+Furthermore, the hidden property is added.
+An exit or an Item that is hidden, is not listed when the player looks around, even if specificaly searching for it.
+Also, the Items can be "moved" around without taking them.
+If you move an Item that was hiding something the hidden Entity is revealed.

+### Magic system
+A new class Spell was added.
+Spells are Entities that can be casted with the command "cast".
+They have a min and max value to determine the specific effect and can have up to 2 types of effects.
+Each effect type can be HEAL, make ATTACK, BUFF a stat and DEBUFF a stat.

+Spells can be cast on any target (yourself or other Creatures), so yes, you can heal your enemy.
+The numeric effect of a Spell (that is, the damage or the HP healed, or the stat buff) is the result of the Roll + Intelligence of the caster.
+The effect however, if it's a damage or a debuff, is mitigated by the target's Intelligence.

+Creatures have a Spell Book which is the "inventory" of known spells.
+Each Spell has a mana cost, if a Creature hasn't got enough mana_points left, it can't cast the Spell.

+### Usable objects
+Some item_type's were added.
+Now there are HP_POTIONs MP_POTIONs and SCROLLS.
+The first two types heal the corresponding stat, and the SCROLL, when used, adds a specific Spell to the player's Spells Book.

+Each of this item_type's are single-use and they are consumed after usage.